Is2acM/ELEC5305Project/README.md

 # ELEC5305 Research Project
 These are the codes for ELEC5305 Research Project, Speaker Gender Recognition Using Vision Transformer.
-The ViT network used for training with fully connected layers added.
-The ViT is pretrained on IMAGENET1K by Google, and we fine-tunned and trained the added layers with provided dataset to meet our expectations.
+The ViT network used for training is with two fully connected layers added.
+The ViT is pretrained on IMAGENET1K by Google, and I fine-tunned and trained the added layers with provided dataset to meet our expectations.
 The fianl result is with 98.6% accuracy with the use of Mel-Spectrogram on validation sets.
 The experimental results can be downloaded from the [Google Drive link](https://drive.google.com/drive/folders/11_gHYqFKZwlZn7WNTZ0NAOPoL7Zrwrbi?usp=sharing).

 ## File Structures
 main.py: This is the script for training the and evaluating the network